Last Updated on September 30,2023

 Determining who is at fault can be complicated, which is why it is best to rely on a legal team to help with gathering evidence, such as:

 People injured in a rear end collision due to another party’s negligence may be eligible for compensation.
-There are a number of injuries common to rear end collisions, including soft-tissue damage, fractures, spinal cord injuries, back injuries, and traumatic brain injuries.
-Treatment for these injuries can incur large medical bills, loss of income from missed work, and pain and suffering.
+There are a number of injuries common to rear end collisions, including:

 Since Nevada is an at-fault state, the comparative negligence law means that as long as the victim was found to be less than 50% at fault, they can still be eligible for compensation for damages.